uclibs/omeka-s/themes/papers/README.md

 ### Theme Configuration and Scripto

 An important note: because Scripto is totally controlled with CSS, it cannot interact with theme options in a site theme, like user-set image assets or colors.
 If you plan on using custom backgrounds or logos for a site theme alongside a Scripto theme, save the images to a folder within your site theme and reference them using relative paths accordingly.
 Theme colors and styles will have to be implemented within the `papers.css` file in Scripto.

+## Copyright
+Papers is Copyright © 2019-present Corporation for Digital Scholarship, Vienna, Virginia, USA http://digitalscholar.org

+The Corporation for Digital Scholarship distributes the Omeka source code under the GNU General Public License, version 3 (GPLv3).
+The full text of this license is given in the license file.

+The Omeka name is a registered trademark of the Corporation for Digital Scholarship.

+Third-party copyright in this distribution is noted where applicable.

+All rights not expressly granted are reserved.